Tensions simmer in northern Haiti ahead of funeral for assassinated president

 In the early hours of July 7, gunmen stormed into his home and shot him dead.
 Police have arrested more than 20 people, including two Haitian American citizens and several former Colombian soldiers, but the precise motive for the killing remains unclear.

-The death of Moïse also led to confusion about who would lead Haiti in the event of the president’s death, with three different politicians claiming they were the rightful leader.
+The death of Moïse also led to confusion about who would lead Haiti in the event of the president’s death, with three politicians claiming they were the rightful leader.
 On Tuesday, Ariel Henry was sworn in as the country’s new prime minister after the interim prime minister Claude Joseph agreed to step aside.

 Moïse’s widow, Martine Moïse, made a surprise return to Haiti on Saturday after receiving medical treatment in Florida following injuries sustained in the attack that killed her husband.